Lithops marmorata

 Lithops marmorata is a species of succulent pebble plant.
-It is native to Southern Africa.
-The specific name is derived from the Latin word marmorata meaning "marbled."
+It is native to the Northern Cape Province of South Africa.
+The specific name is derived from the Latin word marmorata meaning "marbled".

 Description

 It is a succulent perennial that grows in a clumping formation.
 Its leaves are enormously bulbous and are usually a grey to light green color, with a marbled pattern on the top.
 The flower is much like a daisy, and sprouts from between each pair of leaves.